RACE - The Narcissist

 "Race" is a liar

 "Race" is a narcissist but more importantly, 'race' is a liar.
 "Race" has to lie to convince you that it is truth in order for you to believe it.
 "Race" has always been a lie and will always be one.
 However as "the narcissist," we have been convinced overwhelmingly, that "race" is vitally important.
 That's just fine for "the narcissist" because that's all "the narcissist" wants anyway; to be the center of attention.
 In closing I'm sure that many will read this and think of others who act based on their belief in "race."
 However, the real problem isn't that other people believe "the narcissist."
-It's that you do and submitted to this ideology every day is how "the narcissist" wins.
-That's why we have "RACE."
+The problem is that you do.
+Giving this ideology undeserved attention is how "the narcissist" wins.
+Don't believe the lie.
+"Race" wants to be the center of attention.
+You can determine if it is in your life.